 Most, if not all, auto mechanic programs are going to be a mix of hands-on classroom training on vehicles as well as learning techniques from a textbook.

 Most classes are going to be hands-on and interactive.
-That's the best to show how each component works, rather than looking at a diagram in a textbook.
-However, you will still need to study textbooks and manuals on repair and maintenance of vehicles as part of your training program.
+Generally, it's the best to show how each component works, rather than looking at a diagram in a textbook.
+However, you will still need to study textbooks and manuals on repair and maintenance of vehicles as part of your training program to understand the fundamentals.

 You Can Take Online Courses